hughrun/writenow/README.md

 ## Usage

-  **writenow _command_ [ _-flag_ ]**
+  **`writenow _command_ [ _-flag_ ]`**

 ### COMMANDS

 #### writenow backup

-  Creates a [gzip](https://www.gnu.org/software/gzip/) archive of your specified INPUT directory in a `backup` subdirectory where you installed writenow.
+  Creates a [gzip](https://www.gnu.org/software/gzip/) archive of your specified INPUT directory in a `backups` subdirectory where you installed writenow.
 If you use the `-o` flag it will back up the OUTPUT directory instead.

 #### writenow setup / writenow config

   Guides you through setting up your writenow settings like tag and author defaults,  Unsplash API key, and remote server details.
-You can also use this command to change   your settings later: simply hit `[Enter]` to leave an existing setting unchanged.
+You can also use this command to change   your settings later: simply hit \[Enter] to leave an existing setting unchanged.
 The config is saved in the directory where you saved writenow, with the filename `writenow.env`

   For file paths you must use the full path or use `~` to indicate the current user's path. e.g. for user Erika publishing with Eleventy, the following paths are equivalent and both valid: